Klintend/Portfolio/README.md

-This is a portfolio website designed by me using html, css and javascript.
+This portfolio website is designed by me using html, css and javascript.